mehulagg/gitlab/doc/administration/packages/container_registry.md

 ## Configure storage for the Container Registry

+NOTE:
+You can use the object versioning to preserve, retrieve, and restore every version of every object stored in your buckets.
+However, this may result in higher storage usage and costs.

 You can configure the Container Registry to use various storage backends by configuring a storage driver.
 By default the GitLab Container Registry is configured to use the [file system driver](#use-file-system)